sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

 Similarly, if you alias the `useEffect(fn, [])` pattern with a "nicer" name like `useEffectOnce`, React's [remounting components in development](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) would make its name misleading.
 In general, if you find yourself trying to "work around" React's behavior in a custom Hook, it's time to pause and rethink the approach.

-If you're writing an Effect, start by using the idiomatic React API directly:
+If you're writing an Effect, start by using the React API directly:

 ```js
 // ✅ Good: raw Effects separated by purpose